cloudconfig/cloco-node-example/README.md

 ### Upload the sample data to cloco

-Navigate to the setup folder and upload the data to cloco.
+Navigate to the setup folder:

 `cd setup`

+Run the setup shell script to upload the data to cloco:

 `sh ./setup.sh`

 ## Running the cloco-node-example web application